 I chose to go with the PC mode in this recipe, but if you want to broil it with the Ninja Foodi here is how to do it:

 When making the recipe for a grill or broiling in the Ninja Foodi, don't cut the meat into strips.
 Place the entire steak into the spices and marinade and let sit for at least an hour.

 Preheat the Ninja Foodi, with the rack in the inner pot, on broil for 10 minutes.
 Lay the entire steak on the rack in the high position.
 If the steak is too thick, drop the rack to the low position and broil for about 3-5 minutes on each side.
 You want the steak to be a medium rare.

 Allow the steak to rest for 10 minutes and then thinly slice across the grain.

 To use an outdoor grill, get the grill very hot.
 Place the whole steak on the grate and cook for 3-5 minutes each side.
 Allow the steak to rest for 10 minutes and thinly slice against the grain.

 How to Make Carne Asada Street Tacos

 Measure out your spices.
-This recipe calls for 2 tsp sea salt, 2 tsp cumin, 2 tsp smoked paprika, 1 tsp garlic powder, 1 tsp onion powder, and 1/4 tsp chipotle powder.
+This recipe calls for 2 teaspoon sea salt, 2 teaspoon cumin, 2 teaspoon smoked paprika, 1 teaspoon garlic powder, 1 teaspoon onion powder, and ¼ teaspoon chipotle powder.
 Combine the spices in a medium-size sealable baggy.

 A sharp knife is one of the most important kitchen tools you can have.
 I get asked a lot which knives I use and currently I am using my Chef's Knife from Pampered Chef the most.